mohitpai/journey-optimizer.en/help/using/web/create-web.md

 >
 >Currently in [!DNL Journey Optimizer] you can only create web experiences using **campaigns**.

-## Prerequisites
+## Prerequisites {#prerequesites}

 To be able to access and author web pages in the [!DNL Journey Optimizer] user interface, follow the prerequisites below:

 * To add modifications to your website, you need to implement the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html){target="_blank"} on your website.

 * To access the [!DNL Journey Optimizer] web designer, you must download the [Adobe Experience Cloud Visual Editing Helper](https://chrome.google.com/webstore/detail/adobe-experience-cloud-vi/kgmjjkfjacffaebgpkpcllakjifppnca){target="_blank"} browser extension on Chrome.
+[Learn more](visual-editing-helper.md)

 >[!CAUTION]
 >